Seranged/EVM-FE-Bootstrap/README.md

 - [ESLint](https://github.com/eslint/eslint)
 - [Prettier](https://github.com/prettier/prettier)

+## Getting Started

+1. Run `yarn install` to install dependencies.
+2. Create `.env.local` file in root and add ALCHEMY_API_KEY
+3. Add your contract abi.json into `/src/contracts` and run `yarn typechain`
+4. Run `yarn dev` to begin developing.

+5. `Optional`: This repository has an integration with Dependabot (in the .github folder).
+This means that if you set up the bot on Github, it will check dependencies every week and ask for a pull request to merge into the codebase.
+Furthermore, I have added in [combine-prs-workflow](https://github.com/hrvey/combine-prs-workflow), which will merge all of the Dependabot PR requests from each dependency update into one PR for you to merge.
+Click [here](https://github.com/hrvey/combine-prs-workflow) to set up that PR merging, and click [here](https://docs.github.com/en/code-security/dependabot/dependabot-version-updates/configuring-dependabot-version-updates#enabling-dependabot-version-updates) to set up Dependabot

-### NextJS v13.4^ Help!
+## NextJS v13.4^ Help!

 - [Next.js v13.4^](https://nextjs.org/blog/next-13-4) - Next.js has recently fully released their production-stable version of a new directory architecture, and this repository has been updated to reflect it.
 The wider front-end industry has been increasingly adopting server-side rendering (SSR) over the years, while client-side rendering has become less popular.
 Unfortunately, crypto front-end developers will need to adjust to these changes while still enjoying the benefits of the legacy industry.
 The new `app/` directory structure offers many advantages, but it assumes server-side as a priority.
 Therefore, crypto developers who want to prioritize client-side logic (such as useState and useEffect) will need to declare 'use client' on almost every `.tsx` file.
 Fortunately, the [App Directory Docs](https://nextjs.org/docs/app/building-your-application/routing) already have great documentation for the new architecture and how to implement it.

 - [Page Directory Branch](https://github.com/Seranged/EVM-FE-Bootstrap/tree/pages-dir) - If you do not wish to stay up to date with NextJS, this is the older version of the repository that uses NextJS's Page Directory infrastructure `v13.3.0`.
 However, it is not recommended to use this version as support for it will be decommissioned

-## Getting Started

-1. Run `yarn install` to install dependencies.
-2. Create `.env.local` file in root and add ALCHEMY_API_KEY
-3. Add your contract abi.json into `/src/contracts`and run `yarn typechain`
-4. Run `yarn dev` to begin developing.

 ## EVM-Stack Explanation